SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 An element on a list can be _'activated'_, meaning it will trigger an event to execute an action on it.
 Note that an activation is different than a selection: one can _select_ an element without activating it.
-The messages `activateOnDoubleClick` configures the list to react to double click, while its counterpart `activateOnSingleClick`.
+The message `activateOnDoubleClick` configures the list to react to double click, while its counterpart `activateOnSingleClick`.

 ### Filtering lists